Top 10 Health Benefits of Prawns You Need to Know

 1. Immune System Support

-The presence of antioxidants like astaxanthin + zinc and selenium may strengthen immunity and make your body capable of fighting various infections.
+The presence of antioxidants like astaxanthin, along with zinc and selenium, in Prawns may strengthen immunity and help your body fight various infections.

 1. Bone Health